tw-in-js/twind/README.md

 <details><summary>🚓 Escape hatch for writing arbitrary CSS</summary>

-The compiler [accepts functions](https://github.com/tw-in-js/twind/blob/main/docs/tw.md#inline-plugins) that can return arbritary CSS-in-JS objects.
-A convenient a escape hatch for all those one off rules which aren't supported by tailwind.
+The compiler [accepts functions](https://github.com/tw-in-js/twind/blob/main/docs/tw.md#inline-plugins) that can return arbitrary CSS-in-JS objects.
+A convenient escape hatch for all those one-off rules which aren't supported by Tailwind.
 The `&` keyword allows you to write complex rules (like pseudo elements `&::before` and `&::after`) that are beyond the scope of inline styles without having to add another dependency.

 > We provide a [css helper](https://github.com/tw-in-js/twind/tree/main/docs/css-in-js.md) as a convenience for this case.